jimbojsb/adore/README.md

 * ```_response``` - An instance of ```Aura\Web\Request```.
 For a full listing of the functionality of the ```Aura\Web\Response``` object, please see the [```Aura\Web``` documentation](https://github.com/auraphp/Aura.Web).

+# Known Issues

+* Error action handling and exception catching is barely working if at all
+* Relies heavily on ```Aura``` components.
+Perhaps this could be improved in light of PSR-7?